pip-services/pip-services-docs/content/en/golang/components/trace/itracer.md

 ### Description

-The ITracer interface is used to create tracer component that capture operation traces.
+The ITracer interface is used to create tracer components that capture operation traces.

 ### Methods